Welcome to the Theatrical Niche Ltd website.

 We were more than thrilled to announce some fantastic news in Spring 2014:

 Arts Council England chose to support our "Blood Wedding" tour of theatres and schools.
-Since then, we have also received support with our multidisciplinary version of "Lysistrata" by Aristophanes, our Commedia Dell'Arte based adaptation of "Tartuffe", our Spring tour "The Good Person of Szechwan" and most recently our modern re-working of "Dr. Faustus"was also supported and now we tour the regions with Berkoff's incredible adaptation of "Metamorphosis", all with the huge amount of help from our friends across the UK, and of course the Arts Council.
+Since then, we have also received support with our multidisciplinary version of "Lysistrata" by Aristophanes, our Commedia Dell'Arte based adaptation of "Tartuffe", our Spring tour "The Good Person of Szechwan" and most recently our modern re-working of "Dr. Faustus"was also supported and now we have just toured the regions with Berkoff's incredible adaptation of "Metamorphosis", all with the huge amount of help from our friends across the UK, and of course the Arts Council.

-We provide free puppetry workshops alongside shows - and are doing so again this Autumn with our Commedia Dell'arte production of "Lady Windermere's Fan".
+We provide free workshops alongside shows - and are doing so again this Autumn with our Commedia Dell'arte production of "Lady Windermere's Fan".
 Please check with your local venue to get booked in, and take advantage of this wonderful opportunity to learn from industry experts; we can't wait to meet you.

 It's hard to express how wonderful it is to receive backing for such innovative new projects.

 Here's our latest video from the cast of "Lady Windermere's Fan":

 Most recent REVIEW snippets for "Lady Windermere's Fan":

 LONDONTHEATRE1: **** "This is very much an ensemble piece.
 Any confusion the set might have given as to what era the show is set in is further compounded by the use of recordings of popular music played as though performed by a chamber orchestra.
 All this, then, would rankle those who like their Oscar Wilde plays performed unadapted.